Key Takeaways

 Many students don’t have a credit history, so the best credit cards for college students are usually ones that allow you to apply even if you don’t have a credit score.

 Student cards are geared toward the needs of college students.
-Student credit cards often require no credit history, and some may offer no annual fee.
-You’ll usually have to provide information about your college enrollment in order to qualify for a student card.
+Student credit cards don’t often require that you already have a credit history, and some may offer no annual fee.
+You’ll usually have to provide information about your college enrollment to qualify for a student card.
 Student cards often come with a lower credit limit than standard credit cards.

 Like student credit cards, secured credit cards don’t usually require a credit score or credit history to apply.
 A secured credit card differs from a student card in that a secured credit card requires a deposit equal to your credit limit.
 When you use your card responsibly, your credit card company will usually return your deposit.
 You don’t have to be a college student to get a secured card, but they’re available to college students.